angie0120/build-a-text-summarizer-with-lambda-and-bedrock/README.md

 """
 ```

-Now here’s something important.
-Nova doesn’t automatically know we want a summary.
+Here’s something important to note - Nova doesn’t automatically know we want a summary.
 There’s no special summary mode.
-We tell it what to do right here:
-This sentence is the instruction - “Summarize the text into {points} numbered points.”
+We have to give it instructions.
+This sentence in the Python script is the instruction: “Summarize the text into {points} numbered points.”
 If I changed that line to “Rewrite the paragraph as a poem,” I’d get a poem instead.

 Then we wrap that prompt in Nova’s required format: